ChanchitoFinance/ChanchitoTools/ChanchitoTools.ContextEngineering/README.md

 - Social media managers
 - Developer advocates

+### [Business](./Business/) **(Private - Not in Git)**
+⚠️ **This folder is gitignored and contains sensitive company context.**

+Contains company-specific information used for authentic storytelling and content generation:
+- Company background and founding story
+- Founder experiences and journey
+- Storytelling context and guidelines
+- Authentic experiences to draw from in content

+**Purpose:**
+- Provides context for AI-generated stories
+- Maintains authentic voice across content
+- Keeps company information private and secure
+- Enables personalized content while using public frameworks

+**Note:** If you're using this framework for your organization, create your own Business folder with your company's context.
+See `Business/README.md` (if available) for template structure.

 ### [Documentation](./Documentation/)
 Additional documentation and visual guides for implementing context engineering principles in your projects.